 Young Pioneers Tours are always at the forefront of bringing you to some of the most fascinating and interesting countries in the world.
-We are extremely proud to announce our Ultimate East Africa Combo Tour!
-Which will be taking you to Burundi, the Democratic Republic of the Congo (DRC), Rwanda and Uganda – although on an affordable budget, we don’t comprise on the quality and experience of our tours which makes us stand out from the rest!
+We are extremely proud to run our Ultimate East Africa Combo tour visiting Burundi, Rwanda and Uganda.
+Although on an affordable budget, we don’t comprise on the quality and experience of our tours which makes us stand out from the rest!

 Group | Start Date | End Date | Days | Price |